heysupratim/fairer-email/README.md

 # FairerEmail
 An experimental redesign of the popular Open Source email client [FairEmail](https://github.com/M66B/FairEmail).
 A big thank you to [Marcel Bokhorst](https://github.com/M66B) for his work.

-Initially an idea was posted on [reddit](https://www.reddit.com/r/androidapps/comments/ddtkz1/presenting_a_redesign_of_fairemail_popular_open/).
+Initially,the idea was posted on [reddit](https://www.reddit.com/r/androidapps/comments/ddtkz1/presenting_a_redesign_of_fairemail_popular_open/).
 The post got a lot of traction and had some really positive reactions to the redesign.
 A small sample of the anonymous public survey I ran is presented here.

 ![Public Survey Response](screenshots/survey_response.png?raw=true "Survey response")